SKU : EB16WB

 There should be a balance between the texture of the coffee particles and the extraction time.
 Even when your espresso is produced from a quality bean, the coffee must have a fine grind as a coarse grind may make the coffee bland and near tasteless.
-When the coffee grind is too fine, the coffee could become too bitter due to the extraction of high levels of organic acids.
+When the coffee grind is too fine, the coffee could become too bitter due to the extraction of high levels of acids.

 For extraction to be even, tamp is another important factor.
 If your coffee grind is compacted with a tamper, the flow of water could be restricted, forcing the interaction of water and coffee.
 Hence, a firm, yet level tamp is crucial to for the extraction to be even – producing quality, tasteful coffee.

 Temperature is a huge determinant of the rates of extraction and solubility.
 The ideal temperature for how to make the best espresso ranges between 195-205°F and this temperature can be controlled in some espresso machines.
-Temperature also affects the solubility of caffeine content to some extent and it strongly affects the solubility of organic acids.
+Temperature also affects the solubility of caffeine content to some extent and it strongly affects the solubility of acids.

 Timing is very important when preparing espresso.
 To get the perfect extraction, allow one 40ml shot of espresso to pass through the coffee grind within 20-30 seconds.